parmaja/wp_metallic/README.md

 * CSS3, Modern styling
 * No images at all, only your logo at corner
-* Custom Logo
 * Mobile style, if you open your site/blog in a mobile, it will show for small screen
-* //Right To Left support
+* Right To Left support
-* //Multi colors
+* Multi colors
+* //Custom Logo

 **Disadvantages**

-* CSS3, not all browser can show it, but it still works
+* CSS3, not all browsers can show it, but it still works

 **Install**